 - Lighting bundle ($100–$200): One floor lamp + one table lamp with warm bulbs can fix harsh, unflattering lighting instantly.

 Also, don’t underestimate decluttering as a zero-cost update.
 A single afternoon sorting toys into baskets, hiding extra cables, and clearing surfaces can make the room feel “new” without buying anything.
-For more inspiration on current design trends, check out these living room trends for 2025.

 Wrapping Up Your Holiday Living Room Checklist

-- Clear your traffic paths,
+- Week 1: Clear your traffic paths & Order seating.

 you’ll have a space that feels welcoming for guests and works for your everyday life the other 11 months of the year.